AlisCode/Japronthost/README.md

 * A .ignore files contains all the files/directories you dont want anybody to access.
 * Please make sure you only put one file per line.
 * A .ignore file **CAN** be empty.
+* You can put as many .ignore files as you want, one per directory.

 That's all there is !